 The kids have to show up on time in order to play, they have to keep high grades and display sportsmanship.
+Across the States, many schools and clubs are looking into implementing a school communication log to better build a bridge between teachers and parents.
 Fighting or disrespect is not allowed.
-If they don’t show up with their uniform, they have to clean the courts at the end.
-These great character building traits are not lacking, the one thing that they lack, is access to “club” soccer on a regular basis.
+If they don’t show up with their uniforms, they have to clean the courts at the end.
+These great character-building traits are not lacking, the one thing that they lack, is access to “club” soccer on a regular basis.
 And why is that?
 MONEY….

 Meet Johanna Perez Palacios, who is usually the only girl on the court.
 She is a senior at Leuzinger high school, where she plays forward.
 She attends futsal, “because I love the game, I like learning from the boys, and it has taught me confidence.”
 When speaking about her favorite class in school, physics tops her list.
 Career-wise she would like to be a pediatrician or a special education teacher, and she has dreams of playing college soccer, but at this rate, the exposure she needs comes with too heavy of a price.